submariner-io/submariner-website/src/content/getting-started/quickstart/openshift/gcp-lb/_index.md

 ---
 date: 2020-02-21T13:36:18+01:00
-title: "On AWS (LoadBalancer mode)"
+title: "On GCP (LoadBalancer mode)"
 weight: 20
 ---

-This quickstart guide covers the necessary steps to deploy two OpenShift Container Platform (OCP) clusters on AWS leveraging a cloud network load balancer service in front of the Submariner gateways.
+This quickstart guide covers the necessary steps to deploy two OpenShift Container Platform (OCP) clusters on GCP leveraging a cloud network load balancer service in front of the Submariner gateways.

 The main benefit of this mode is that there is no need to dedicate specialized nodes with a public IP address to act as gateways.
 The administrator only needs to manually label any existing